JSAbrahams/mamba/src/generate/README.md

     <img src="../../image/logo.svg" height="150" alt="Mamba logo"/>
 </p>

-# Convert
+# Generate

 Converts `AST` to Python code.

-The input `AST` is converted to a special Python-like AST.
-This is then in turn converted to a String which should be a properly formatted Python file.

-We get an error if:
+Errors if:

 - `AST` is not what we expect, which is indicative of an implementation error within the type checker which should catch this.
-- We are desugaring a language construct which has not yet been (fully) implemented.
+- We are converting a language construct which has not yet been (fully) implemented.

-## Desugar
+## Convert

+First step, converts `AST` to a simpler internal `Core` representation, which is closer to the Python language.

 ### State And Imports